 Highlights include using effective measures and metrics, how to convey cybersecurity posture, and communicating key messages.
 Attendees will learn best practices used by cybersecurity experts across multiple sectors and walk through a case study on crisis communication to provide a practical lesson.

-Robert Mayer is Vice-President of Industry and State Affairs with the United States Telecom Association (USTelecom) with responsibility for leading cyber and national security policy, State relations and coordinating various regulatory initiatives for the wireline broadband industry.
+Robert Mayer is Senior Vice President of Cybersecurity with the USTelecom Association (USTelecom) with responsibility for leading cyber and national security policy, state relations and coordinating various regulatory initiatives for the wireline broadband industry.
 He is the current chairman of the Communications Sector Coordinating Council (CSCC) which represents the broadcast, cable, satellite, wireless and wireline industries in connection with the DHS public-private partnership.
 Mayer currently co-leads the Multi-Association Framework Development Initiative that represents over 30 major U.S trade associations on cybersecurity risk management policy issues and regularly engages with top government leaders on cyber policy.
 In June 2015, Mayer was appointed to the FCC Communications Security Reliability and Interoperability Council (CSRIC V) after having led a 100 person team of cybersecurity professionals that produced a landmark report to adapt the NIST Cybersecurity Framework to five industry segments within the sector.
-Mayer serves as a “senior” industry official on the U.S Government’s Unified Cyber Coordination Group (UCG) which coordinates national incident responses for major cyber events.

-Matthew O’Neill won the Department of Homeland Security Silver Medal in 2014 and the USSS Special Agent of Year Award in 2013 for his efforts in investigating complex transnational cyber-crime investigations including network intrusions, point of sale terminal compromises, bulk online sale of stolen personally identifiable information, money laundering, bank fraud, counterfeit currency cases, wire fraud, and insurance fraud cases.
-SA O’Neill joined the U.S. Secret Service in December 1998.
-Since 2007, he has been assigned to the Manchester, New Hampshire, office.
+Matthew O’Neill won the Department of Homeland Security Silver Medal in 2014 and the USSS Special Agent of the Year Award in 2013 for his efforts in investigating complex transnational cyber-crime investigations including network intrusions, point of sale terminal compromises, bulk online sale of stolen personally identifiable information, money laundering, bank fraud, counterfeit currency cases, wire fraud, and insurance fraud cases.
+SSA O’Neill joined the US Secret Service in December 1998.

 The Secret Service is committed to safeguarding the nation’s critical infrastructure and financial payment systems from cyber criminals.
 SSA Matt O’Neil will brief us on recent New England cases and investigations and invite questions and observations from attendees.

-The time is now to step up from boardroom round-table simulations and into actively simulating well-known attacks on your network before they actually happen.
-Join us in a presentation that will demonstrate attack scenarios to effectively measure your cyber defense position.
-The presenter will demonstrate the Red Team full engagement process, as well as, secrets to SOC readiness and defense testing techniques.
-The audience will discover new Red Team tools that are safe to use for your active simulations.
-Additionally, the presenter will share his approach to effectively producing metrics and measurements for active hacker drills.
+The time is now to step up from boardroom round-table simulations and into actively simulating well-known attacks against your network before they happen.
+QJax will demonstrate attack scenarios to effectively measure your cyber defense position.
+He’ll show the Red Team full engagement process, as well as secrets to SOC readiness and defense testing techniques.
+You’ll learn his approach to effectively producing metrics and measurements for active hacker drills, and discover new Red Team tools that are safe to use for your active simulations.